Wogrim/Java-Notes/readme.md

 - can overload methods by giving different parameter types/quantity
 - can override methods of parent class / interfaces by using same method signature
+  - use @Override annotation for readability and compiler check

 ## constructors

+- a constructor is called when you create a new instance of the class
-constructors are like methods but there is no return type or return statement
+- constructors are like methods but there is no return type or return statement
 ```
 public class Test {
     private String name;
     private int score;

-    public Test(){
+    public Test() {
         this("John Smith",100); //call other constructor
     }